Mental Health at Work

 • Set Expectations: Provide a clear overview of the process and preparation tips beforehand.

 • Offer Supportive Feedback: Highlight strengths and offer guidance for improvement in a constructive, empathetic way.
+Organizations can also remind employees that support resources such as an employee assistance program (EAP) are available during appraisal periods.

 • Develop Action Plans: Create personalized development plans and suggest relevant training or resources.